-To train EfficientNetB0, at training time we attach an additional batch normalization on top, followed by one dense layer to output logits for each classification task.
-New attached layers are initialized by pretraining for one epoch with the backbone layers frozen.
-We then unfreeze 75 layers from the top of backbone and fine-tune for nine additional epochs.
-At inference time we remove the classification head and extract the output of the pooling layer as the final representation.

-We make a few efficiency inducing tradeoffs in our training VIT paradigm and evaluate the accuracy trade-offs.
-In \cite{dosovitskiy2020image} the recommendation is to fine-tune on higher resolution (Eg. 384X384) when pretrained on 284X284 resolution.
-This leads to effectively longer sequences which increases the complexity of the attention layer and larger training budgets.
-Therefore we fine-tune at resolution 224X224 for all experiments.
-We fine-tune all the chosen ViT architectures within the supervised learning setting only.

-We run ablation experiments for four datasets/tasks, three tasks, and one task supervised learning and present results in Tables \ref{tab:accmetrics} and \ref{tab:all_callbacks}.
-For the top-level taxonomy task, a seller uploads the image and labels are one of 15 top level categories of the Etsy taxonomy tree.
-For the fine-grained taxonomy task, labels are a sample of 1000 fine-grained leaf node item categories.
-The primary color task is similar.
-For the fine-grained taxonomy task (review photos), each example is a buyer-uploaded review photo of a purchased product with 100 labels sampled from fine-grained leaf node item categories.
-We give dataset statistics in Table \ref{tab:train_hp_params}.
+Representations learned using common attributes as multiple supervision signals encode commonalities efficiently to perform well in diverse downstream tasks.
+A representation learned in single-task classification to the item's taxonomy does not capture other visual attributes-colors, shapes, materials.
+We employ four classification tasks: a top-level taxonomy task with 15 top level categories of the taxonomy tree as labels; a fine-grained taxonomy task, with 1000 fine-grained leaf node item categories as labels; a primary color task; a fine-grained taxonomy task (review photos), where each example is a buyer-uploaded review photo of a purchased item with 100 labels sampled from fine-grained leaf node item categories.